leocesar3dofficial/Note-taking/Tecnologia da Informação/Front-end/JavaScript/Arrays.md

 # Arrays

-- Mutable and type agnostic
+- Mutable and type agnostic.

 ## Dimension

-- Single or one dimension
+- Single or one dimension.
-- N-dimensional
+- N-dimensional.

 ## Bracket notation to access and modify array values

-- Number of elements in an array: `Array.length` // it is a property and not a function
+- Number of elements in an array: `Array.length` // it is a property and not a function.

 ## Add items